Amid backlash, it's a make or break moment for big tech.

 Facebook and Google combined to grab 88 percent of all new online advertising revenue last year, he said, and that may be a problem.

-"The original idea of the internet was a very decentralized system and a democratic space where everyone could have a place to talk," said Taplin.
-"The big three online: Google, Facebook and Amazon, are more and more becoming monopolies, so it is a winner takes all business."
+"The original idea of the internet was a very decentralized system and a democratic space where everyone could have a place to talk," Taplin said.
+"The big three online, Google, Facebook and Amazon, are more and more becoming monopolies, so it is a winner-takes-all business."

 Facebook executives have said they're already taking steps to address the same concerns Unilever's chief marketing officer raised at the Interactive Advertising Bureau's annual leadership meeting.

-But when Congress called on Twitter, Facebook and Google to testify on Oct.
+But when Congress called on Twitter, Facebook and Google to testify last year, on Oct.
 31 and Nov.
-1 of 2017, their CEOs were nowhere to be seen.
+1, none of the CEOs showed up.
 Instead, each company sent their general counsel to be hammered with questions that were met with little substantive answers.

 The backlash overseas